pawanit17/java-map-multiple-unique-keys/README.md

 |Samsung Galaxy| Mobiles| Android Mobile| 201.98| true

 # Implementation
+- We start by building a Map data structure.
+  - Map<ProductKey, ProductInfo> productCatalog = new HashMap<ProductKey, ProductInfo>();
+  - The ProductKey is an encapsulation for ProductName and ProductCategory as they together are going to be unique.
+  - Because our Key in the Map is two attributes, we override hashCode and equals methods as shown below, **to include these two attributes** in the method computation.
+  - The ProductInfo is the encapsulation for other attributes.
 - Overriding equals
   - Plugin the two attributes ProductName and ProductCategory in the comparision in the overridden equals method.
 ```